 - Paperback ISBN:

-Professor Alon Chen is Director and Scientific Member at the Max Planck Institute of Psychiatry in Munich, Germany.
-In parallel, he is Head of the Department of Neurobiology from 2016-2019.
+Prof. Alon Chen is President-Elect of the Weizmann Institute of Science and will begin his term on Dec.
+1, 2019.
+He was Head of the Department of Neurobiology from 2016-2019.
 He is also a Director and Scientific Member at the Max Planck Institute of Psychiatry, Munich, Germany and serves as the Head of the Max Planck Society - Weizmann Institute of Science Laboratory for Experimental Neuropsychiatry and Behavioral Neurogenetics.
 He is an adjunct Professor at the Medical School of the Ludwig Maximilian University, Munich.
 Prof. Chen received a BSc in Biological Studies, with distinction, from Ben-Gurion University in 1995, and a PhD from the Weizmann Institute of Science in 2001 (Direct PhD Program, with distinction).
 During his PhD studies, Prof. Chen also received an MBA from Ben-Gurion University.
 He was a postdoctoral fellow at the Salk Institute for Biological Studies in California, where he started researching stress.
 In 2005, he joined the faculty of the Weizmann Institute, in the Department of Neurobiology.
 At the Weizmann Institute, he is the incumbent of the Vera and John Schwartz Family Professorial Chair.
-Prof. Chen’s research focuses on the Neurobiology of Stress, particularly the mechanisms by which the brain is regulating the response to stressful challenges and how this response is linked to psychiatric disorders.
+Prof. Chen’s research focuses on the neurobiology of stress, particularly the mechanisms by which the brain regulates the response to stressful challenges and how this response is linked to psychiatric disorders.
 The collective long-term goal of his research is to elucidate the pathways and mechanisms by which stressors are perceived, processed, and transduced into neuroendocrine and behavioral responses under healthy and pathological conditions.
-Alon’s lab has made significant discoveries in his field, including fundamental aspects of the organism’s stress response and linking the action of specific stress-related genes, epigenetic mechanisms and brain circuits with anxiety disorders, depression, eating disorders and the metabolic syndrome.
-Alon and his team use both genetic mouse models and human patients to ultimately create the scientific groundwork for therapeutic interventions to treat stress-related behavioral and physiological disorders.
+His lab has made significant discoveries in his field, including fundamental aspects of the organism’s stress response and actions that link specific stress-related genes, epigenetic mechanisms, and brain circuits with anxiety disorders, depression, eating disorders, and the metabolic syndrome.
+Prof. Chen and his team use both genetic mouse models and human patients to ultimately create the scientific groundwork for therapeutic interventions to treat stress-related behavioral and physiological disorders.
 Prof. Chen is known for his excellent communication and interpersonal skills, strong leadership aptitude, and the ability to identify opportunities and to convert challenges into innovative solutions.

 Head, Max Planck Society–Weizmann Institute of Science Laboratory for Experimental Neuropsychiatry and Behavioral Neurogenetics Head, Department of Neurobiology, Weizmann Institute of Science, Rehovot, Israel Director, Department of Stress Neurobiology and Neurogenetics, Max Planck Institute of Psychiatry, Munich, Germany